There are some specifics about remediating hosts that are part of a vSAN cluster.

 If some of the tests against the vSAN cluster fail, Update Manager displays the vSAN health check as unsuccessful in the remediation pre-check dialog box, and recommends actions that you take before you remediate the cluster.

-If you do not take the recommended actions from the vSAN Health check, you can still proceed to of the vSAN cluster or a host from the cluster.
+If you do not take the recommended actions from the vSAN Health check, you can still remediate the vSAN cluster or a host from the cluster.
 Update Manager successfully puts the host in maintenance mode, patches, or upgrades the host successfully.
-However, the process might fail to exit the host from maintenance mode, and the remediation process eventually fails.
+However, the process might fail to exit the host from maintenance mode, and the remediation process might fail.
 The host from the vSAN cluster is upgraded, but you must take manual steps to put the host out of maintenance mode.

 For more detailed information about vSAN Health, select a vSAN cluster, click the Monitor tab, and click .